-Every morning at 5 am my Father-in-law wakes up and prepares himself for his morning drive.
-This is not just any leisurely morning drive, it’s his bus route to pick up his 11 grand-kids and take them to school.
-And he blogs about it as you can see HERE.
+Every morning at 5 a.m., my Father-in-law wakes up and prepares himself for his morning drive.
+This is not just any leisurely morning drive, it’s his bus route to pick up his eleven grand-kids and take them to school. (and, he blogs about it as you can see HERE)

 My photo tip to you:

 When photographing a documentary story, your goal is to have a clear beginning, middle and an end.
-Also, do not forget the small details, not all images have to be focused on just people.
+Also, don’t forget the small details, not all images have to be focused on just people.
 Those small details can help round out and complete the story.
-If you feel that the story is not complete and you can shoot it again, then don’t be afraid to shoot it again.
+If you feel that the story isn’t complete and you can shoot it again, then don’t be afraid to shoot it again.

-Angela is based out of Virginia and you can follow her at the following links:
+Angela is based out of Virginia.
+Follow her here: